corykelley/how-can-i-help/README.md

 facilitates the idea of peer tutoring by letting students offer help before being asked for it.

+You can check out the full working version here: https://how-can-i-help.herokuapp.com/

 ## **Running locally**

 1. Clone the following(this) repository